UVADS/cs5012/high_level_notes_and_suggestions.md

 **Challenges**
 The most challenging thing for students has been the breadth of coverage in the time available.
 The course developers chose to cover a vast array of topics, some in detail.
-**Focusing your attention on the Learning Outcomes will help on assessment items.**
+**Focusing your attention on the items in the Learning Outcomes will help on assessment items.**
 Example: while many sort algorithms are discussed, Merge Sort is a focus.

 **Big Ideas**